There are few worse things in life than a bad writer in a good mood. And then there are the Poets.

 Published by Chuka Nestor Emezue

 A weekend novelist among other mighty sins.
 This is my undoing.
 A fault line in my humanity that I have trained to ink.
-The simple ramblings of a lover of silence and magic.
-In this here place I may abandon decorum, discard clothes, expose my cerebellum, and forget if possible the debts – or so I fancy.
-From this simple fugue, my singular heart desire is to masterly evade the Devil, the subway rats, the landlord, his wife, and then, those saccharinic writers.
+The simple ramblings of a lover of silence, gin, and magic.
+In this here place I abandon decorum, discard clothes, expose my cerebellum, and forget old debts.
+From this fugue, my singular heart desire is to evade the Devil, the subway rats, the landlord, his wife, and then, those saccharinic writers.
 For besides their painful fraudulence, I dread even more the malady that comes from being a student of many masters.
-Now, I am driven to fondling the minds of only the most misplaced of souls, the least self-aware, the ones you would not read, brat-pack types, down and dirty fools, sons of forgotten mothers, proud, bold bastards of literature, whose composed works are not page-turners, but who upset our digestion.
-The ones whose poems keep out the 4:00pm sunset in the attic window.
+Now, I am driven to fondling the minds of the most misplaced, the least self-aware, the ones you would not read, brat-pack types, down and dirty fools, sons of forgotten mothers, proud, bold bastards, whose composed works are not page-turners.
+Those who upset our digestion.
+The ones whose poems keep out the sunset in the attic window.
 I am one of such – a remarkably errant thing.
-Chuka N.E, circa 2014 View all posts by Chuka Nestor Emezue
+Chuka N.E, 2014 View all posts by Chuka Nestor Emezue